mrigankgupta/Pageable/README.md

 First generic is type of `Model` which TableView/CollectionView is listing.

-Second generic is type of unique items in model data for identifing duplicate entries to be filter out.
+Second generic is a type of unique items in model data for identifing duplicate entries to be filter out.
 By default, the type can be given as `Any`, if filtering is not required or `Model` doesn't have any unique identifiable object.

 ```swift